bytecod3/Project-Shadow-Flight/README.md

 This cubesat used a slightly modified version of the CCSDS space data link protocol for telemetry transmission.
 This section will introduce what it is and describe how this protocol is used for the cubesat.

 ### What is CCSDS Space Data Link Protocol
+The CCSDS Space Data Link Protocol defines how data is packaged and transmitted between a CubeSat and its ground station.
+It specifies the structure of Transfer Frames: standardized data units that carry telemetry, science data, and control information over the radio link.
+By following CCSDS, CubeSats use the same reliable communication principles as larger spacecraft, ensuring data integrity, synchronization, and compatibility with ground systems used by space agencies and universities.
+In practice, this protocol governs how the CubeSat’s onboard computer organizes data before sending it to Earth, and how the ground station interprets and validates that data upon reception.

 ### CCSDS protocol data unit (PDU)
 The image below shows an illustration of the CCSDS space data link protocol with the field names and field sizes as described in the CCSDS standard.